+The fishing village of Clogherhead is located on the east coast of Ireland in the County of Louth, approximately 70km north of Dublin.
 The headland affords uninterrupted views of the Cooley and Mourne Mountains 30km to the north and to Lambay Island 35km to the south.
-It is a preferred location for all types of activities including, fishing, walking, sightseeing and water based activities.
+It is a preferred location for all types of water activities including, kitesurfing, rock pooling, surfing, sailing, swimming, walking, fishing and windsurfing.